On Bitcoin and Red Balloons: Impossibility Result for Dominant Strategy Mechanisms

 In the previous sections, we presented several reward schemes and analyzed their behavior in equilibrium.
 The solution concept we analyzed was iterated removal of dominated strategies.
-Although iterated removal of dominated strategies is a strong solution concept, a natural goal is to seek good reward schemes that use even stronger solution concepts.
-We now show that there does not exist reward schemes that guarantee both low overhead and low payment, if the solution concept is dominant strategies.
+Although iterated removal of dominated strategies is a strong solution concept, a natural goal is to seek reward schemes that use even stronger solution concepts.
+We now show that there are no dominant-strategy reward schemes.